Board of Directors

 Stephen D. Burns is a partner with Bennett Jones LLP.
 Stephen’s practice focuses on energy and agriculture related technology, procurement and outsourcing, IT procurement and outsourcing technology transfers, intellectual property, mergers and acquisitions, and corporate/commercial matters related to technology.
 Stephen’s practice includes a focus on information law, including seismic, privacy, social media, document retention and access to government information.
 Stephen regularly advises on matters concerning licensing, registration and protection of intellectual property in Canada and abroad.
 Stephen is a registered trademark agent.
 Stephen earned his H.B.A. from Ivey at The University of Western Ontario, his LL.B. from the University of Manitoba and his M.B.A. from the University of Calgary.

-Peter Kinash is the CFO and COO of India, Replicon.
+Peter Kinash sits on the boards of many companies and is active in the technology sector.
 He has over 25 years’ experience in the fields of mergers and acquisitions, corporate financing, and securities filings.
 He is a chartered accountant and specializes in guiding growing high-tech companies to maturity.
 Peter is the former leader of the Information, Communication, and Entertainment practice of KPMG Calgary.
 He holds the Institute of Corporate Directors ICD.D designation, and earned a B.Comm. from the University of Saskatchewan.

 James Pettigrew: Director, British Columbia